Department of Water and Environmental Studies, Tema Institute, Linköping University

 Dr. Håkan Tropp defended his doctoral dissertation thesis in 1999 on

-Håkan Tropp is now working as Project Director at Stockholm International Water Institute (SIWI), and as Advisor to the UNDP Water Governance Facility (WGF) managed by and funded by United Nations Development Programme (UNDP) and the Swedish Agency for International Development Cooperation (Sida), but located at SIWI in Stockholm.
+Håkan Tropp is now working as Managing Director for Stockholm International Water Institute (SIWI), and as Advisor to the UNDP Water Governance Facility (WGF) managed by and funded by United Nations Development Programme (UNDP) and the Swedish Agency for International Development Cooperation (Sida), but located at SIWI in Stockholm.
 This programme supports development countries to improve water governance.
 Adhering to the achievements of the Millennium Development Goals (MDGs), the WGF promotes ”Prudent water management crucial for reaching national development objectives and for improving the livelihoods of poor people.

 Håkan Tropp is also one of leading organisers behind World Water Weeks, the grand water research conferences that SIWI arranges in Stockholm in late August every year.
 More information about the World Water Week in Stockholm.